QGIS: Refine Your Maps for Reporting and Publication

 Themes (again)

-• In the Layers panel, click the Eye icon (Manage Map Themes), click Add theme...
+• Click the Eye icon (Manage Map Themes) at the top of the Layers panel, and click Add theme...

 • Now, click the Eye icon again